How to connect with someone who values intelligence above all else

 Scientists have confirmed that there are many reasons that interlink attraction and intelligence.

-According to a University of New Mexico study, for example, men who have higher IQ tend to be more virile and produce healthier sperm.
+According to research, men who have higher IQ tend to be more virile and produce healthier sperm.
 So when it comes to evolution, women are likelier to select intelligent men, as a subconscious way of having better chances at reproduction.

 In another report by Lovehoney – an adult sex toy retailer – there is apparently a strong interlink between sex drives and intelligence.
 On the basis of sales data, it has been derived that Russell Group of Elite universities and their students have higher sex drive than others.
 The data proves that smart people have a higher sex drive than their counterparts – but it does not suggest that the former have more sex in the process.